OfficeDev/open-xml-docs/docs/presentation/how-to-add-an-audio-to-a-slide-in-a-presentation.md

 ms.localizationpriority: medium
 ---

-# Add a audio to a slide in a presentation
+# Add an audio file to a slide in a presentation

-This topic shows how to use the classes in the Open XML SDK for Office to add a audio to the first slide in a presentation programmatically.
+This topic shows how to use the classes in the Open XML SDK for Office to add an audio file to the last slide in a presentation programmatically.

 ## Getting a Presentation Object

-In the Open XML SDK, the `PresentationDocument` class represents a presentation document package.
+In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument>  class represents a presentation document package.
 To work with a presentation document, first create an instance of the `PresentationDocument` class, and then work with that instance.
 To create the class instance from the document call the `Open` method that uses a file path, and a